odomaj/cursed/README.md

 ## Instructions

 - run main.py
-- cap.pcap, text.txt, and sol_log.txt will be outputted to root directory of the repo
+- loc_cap.pcap, net_cap.pcap, text.txt, and sol_log.txt will be outputted to root directory of the repo

 ## Action 1